Yetizmo/20IT928-PRIEE-C8/readme.md

 ## 👨‍💻PROJECT STRUCTURE:
-This is the base repository which contains the submodules for the project _Inventory Management System for retailers_.
+This is the base repository which contains the submodules for the project _Nutrition Assistant Application_.
 The submodules are as follows:

 | S.No | Submodule Name | Repository Link |
 | --- | --- | --- |